Images (film): Plot

 Seeking solace, Cathryn goes to a nearby waterfall, where she often sees her doppelgänger staring back at her.
-After one such occurrence, she returns to the house, where Hugh tells her he has to leave for business.
-She drives him to the train station and returns to the house, where she finds Marcel waiting inside.
+After one such occurrence, she returns to the house, where Hugh tells her that he has to leave for business.
+Cathryn drives him to the train station and returns to the house, where she finds Marcel waiting inside.
 He begins to undress to have sex with her, but she stabs him through the chest with a kitchen knife.
-The next morning, she encounters a local elderly man walking his dog, and invites him to come inside for coffee, in spite of the fact that Marcel's corpse apparently lies in the living room (which suggests that she regards the "murder" as a hallucination, like her shooting of Rene); the old man declines the invitation.
+The next morning, she encounters an elderly man walking his dog, and invites him to come inside for coffee, in spite of the fact that Marcel's corpse apparently lies in the living room (which suggests that she regards the "murder" as a hallucination); the old man declines the invitation.
 Later in the evening, Susannah stops by the house, and remarks that her father was not at home when she awoke that morning.
 Cathryn is alarmed by this, as it could mean that she really did kill Marcel.
 She is relieved to hear that Marcel did return drunk after midnight, and invites Susannah in for a cup of tea after reasoning that Marcel cannot be dead on her living room floor.
-Susannah asks Cathryn if she looked like her when she was young before ominously saying, "I'm going to be exactly like you."
+Susannah asks Cathryn if she looked like her when she was young before saying, "I'm going to be exactly like you."

 After having tea, Cathryn drives Susannah back home.
 Marcel comes out of the house and attempts to talk to Cathryn, but she drives away.
 While on a stretch of road through a desolate field, Cathryn witnesses her doppelgänger again, attempting to wave her down.
-Back at the house, she finds both Rene and Marcel's corpses have reappeared in the living room.
+At the house, she finds that both Rene and Marcel's corpses have reappeared in the living room.
 Cathryn leaves again, and encounters her doppelgänger at a bend in the road; this time she stops.
 The doppelgänger begs Cathryn to let her into the car, and the two begin to speak in unison.
-She then hits the doppelgänger with the car, throwing her off a cliff and into a waterfall below.
+She then hits the doppelgänger with the car, knocking her off a cliff and into a waterfall below.
 Cathryn then drives back to her home in London.
 At her home, she goes to take a shower.
 While in the bathroom, the door opens, and the doppelgänger walks inside.
-Cathryn screams in terror, "I killed you," to which the doppelgänger responds, "Not me."
-Hugh's corpse is then shown lying at the bottom of the falls.
+Cathryn screams in terror, "I killed you," to which the doppelgänger responds serenely, "Not me."
+Hugh's corpse is then shown lying at the bottom of the falls (meaning that it was him who begged her to let him in the car and was killed when Cathryn, believing that he was her doppelgänger, ran him over the cliff).